Photo: Courtesy of Jaimee Swift

-And upon my arrival to Tanzania, I could not shake this holistic feeling as if I were home.
-Or was I?
+And upon my arrival to Tanzania, I could not shake this holistic feeling as if I were home

 In the context of searching for and reclaiming African identity, many African-Americans invest in uncovering their ancestral state prior to forced assimilation and by attempting to lift the “veil;" a concept in which DuBois references as not only the blurred perception of how whites see blackness, but how African-Americans in turn see themselves, outside of how white America has described and ascribed us to be.
 So in efforts to try to find ourselves and tear down the “veil,” many, in search of our African selves, attempt to literally and figuratively go home.

 We take African-based language classes.
 Don African attire and clothing, such as dashikis and kaftans, and wear our hair in natural styles.
 Attend historically black colleges and universities, which extend their academic curriculum to that of Afro-political ideologies and philosophies, such as Black Studies, African-American History, African and Africana Studies.
 In this process, we unlearn single-story educational narratives which so ubiquitously uphold white supremacist idealism.
 We listen to music of the Diaspora, and we assert and insert African Diasporic solidarity messages and elements within music genres such as hip-hop and rap —

 just as Kendrick Lamar did during the 58th Grammy Awards in February, when he emblazoned the words of his hometown of Compton, California in the middle of map of the African continent.
 Many reject Christianity and render it as a tool of “the oppressor,” and thus convert to traditional, indigenous African religions such as Ifá.